mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

 of scale factors from the selected period.
 These scale factors are then applied to all other periods when stitching.

+The rebin parameters :literal:`Params` are used for rebinning the resulting output workspace according to desired begin and end bin boundaries.
+The rebin step is used for stitching two workspaces.
+Thus, sensible start and end overlap values are obtained if not provided.

 Workflow
 --------